Components Used by Response Group

 The Response Group application is automatically enabled when you deploy Enterprise Voice.
 This section describes the components that support the Response Group application.

 - Application service Application service provides a platform for deploying, hosting, and managing unified communications applications, such as Response Group.
-The Application service is automatically installed on every Front End Server in a Front End pool and on every Standard Edition server.
+Application service is automatically installed on every Front End Server in an Front End pool and on every Standard Edition server.

 - Response Group application The Response Group application is one of the unified communications applications that are hosted by Application service.
-It is included automatically when you deploy Response Group.
+It is included automatically when you deploy Enterprise Voice.
 The Response Group application routes and queues incoming calls to groups of agents.

 - Audio files Audio files are used for messages and on-hold music.